EngiBench: A Benchmark for Evaluating Large Language Models on Engineering Problem Solving: Related Works

 \section{Related Works}

-\textbf{LLMs for Engineering Problems.}\quad LLMs possess logical‐reasoning skills, domain knowledge, and the capacity for multi-step inference that surpass earlier AI paradigms, making them promising tools for tackling complex challenges.
-Engineering centers on understanding complex problems, building mathematical models, and discovering feasible solutions, making it highly relevant to real-world challenges and a critical domain for evaluating advanced reasoning capabilities.
-Although LLMs are increasingly applied to simulation, modeling, and system design, their true proficiency in engineering problem solving remains unclear because current benchmarks are inadequate \citep{wang2024news, ma2024llm,tang2024orlm,cheng2025large}.
-Some general-purpose benchmarks -- like MMLU \citep{hendrycks2021measuring}, MMLU-Pro \citep{wang2024mmlu}, BIG-Math \citep{albalak2025big}, and SuperGPQA \citep{du2025supergpqa} -- include a few engineering-flavoured questions, but these are mostly fact-recall multiple-choice items that ignore authentic engineering reasoning.
-Domain-specific benchmarks do exist, such as EEE-Bench \cite{li2024eee}, ElecBench \cite{zhou2024elecbench}, FEABench \cite{mudur2025feabench}, TransportBench \cite{syed2024benchmarking}, and JEEBench \cite{arora-etal-2023-llms}.
-However, these benchmarks typically focus on single disciplines and closed-ended tasks, providing limited support for evaluating open-ended and cross-disciplinary engineering reasoning.
-Moreover, none of these efforts are explicitly designed to evaluate key engineering problem-solving capabilities such as information extraction, domain-specific reasoning, multi-objective decision-making, and uncertainty handling.
-We introduce a multi-level engineering benchmark spanning multiple subfields that emphasizes not only closed-form tasks but also open-ended problems, enabling a more comprehensive evaluation of the essential skills needed for effective real-world engineering decision-making.
+\textbf{LLMs for Engineering Problems.}\quad LLMs integrate broad domain knowledge with strong multi-step reasoning, making them promising tools for complex problem solving.
+Engineering problems, however, require modeling real-world systems and reasoning under practical constraints.
+Despite the growing use of LLMs in engineering applications, their true engineering problem-solving capability remains unclear due to the limitations of existing benchmarks \citep{wang2024news, ma2024llm,tang2024orlm,cheng2025large}.
+General-purpose benchmarks, including MMLU \citep{hendrycks2021measuring}, MMLU-Pro \citep{wang2024mmlu}, BIG-Math \citep{albalak2025big}, and SuperGPQA \citep{du2025supergpqa}, contain only limited engineering content.
+Most questions emphasize factual recall in multiple-choice form, failing to capture core engineering reasoning.
+Several domain-specific engineering benchmarks have been proposed, including EEE-Bench \citep{li2024eee}, ElecBench \citep{zhou2024elecbench}, FEABench \citep{mudur2025feabench}, TransportBench \citep{syed2024benchmarking}, and JEEBench \citep{arora-etal-2023-llms}.
+However, they largely focus on single disciplines and well-defined tasks, limiting their ability to evaluate open-ended and cross-disciplinary engineering reasoning.
+To address this gap, we introduce a multi-level engineering benchmark spanning multiple subfields and incorporating both closed-form and open-ended tasks, enabling a comprehensive evaluation of engineering capabilities.